Knotweed Myths, Misconceptions and Facts

 "It’s illegal to have Japanese Knotweed growing on your property."

 Having Knotweed on your property is not an offence.
 Under Section 14 (2) (a) of the Wildlife & Countryside Act 1981, it is an offence to ‘plant or otherwise cause Japanese knotweed to grow in the wild’.
-In spite of this, allowing Japanese knotweed to spread onto neighboring land could be considered to be a private nuisance as opposed to a statutory nuisance (see our section on Community Protection Notices).
+In spite of this, allowing Japanese knotweed to spread onto neighbouring land could be considered to be a private nuisance as opposed to a statutory nuisance (see our section on Community Protection Notices).

 "Japanese Knotweed is classed as contaminated waste and must be taken to landfill."

 Dependent on the circumstances.
 Under The Environmental Protection Act 1990, any Knotweed treated with herbicide and / or removed from its original site must be disposed of appropriately at a licensed landfill designated by the local authority (in doing so, a waste carriers license must be held).
 The most practical and cheapest means of disposal is to treat with an approved herbicide, leave the plant degrade naturally and to burn the material in situ.

 Yes you can, although it goes without saying, best to avoid once it’s been treated with herbicide!
 Often called ‘Wild Rhubarb’, the shoots contain water and are similar in taste to the Rhubarb sold commercially in supermarkets.
 Just like Hogweed it’s another edible plant (during the early stages of its growth cycle) that grows wild throughout the UK.